PrasanKumar93/my-notes/react/03-components.md

 ```

 - JSX is not HTML, it's converted to pure javascript check [Babel repl](https://babeljs.io/repl)
+- For JSX syntax in js file, we must import React lib

 ```js
 //above class style code in JS